Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Arkansas is primarily a non-judicial foreclosure state — most Arkansas residential mortgages use a deed of trust with a power of sale clause that allows the trustee to sell the property without court involvement.
-Arkansas requires a minimum of 60 days from the first notice to the foreclosure sale — longer than Tennessee's 21 days or Alabama's 21 days but shorter than non-judicial states with extended pre-sale periods.
+The trustee and the statutory foreclosure process are governed by A.C.A. § 18-50-101 through § 18-50-117.
+Arkansas requires a minimum of 60 days from the recording of the notice of default and intention to sell under A.C.A. § 18-50-104 to the foreclosure sale — longer than Tennessee's 21 days or Alabama's 21 days but shorter than non-judicial states with extended pre-sale periods.
 Arkansas provides no post-sale redemption period for most residential properties under the non-judicial process.
-Once the trustee sale occurs and the deed transfers, the homeowner's ownership is permanently terminated.
+Once the trustee sale occurs and the trustee's deed transfers under A.C.A. § 18-50-107, the homeowner's ownership is permanently terminated.

 Arkansas's 60-day minimum notice period creates a defined pre-sale window — but the pre-notice period, before any formal notice is filed, is the optimal window where every modification program is accessible with maximum time and no formal deadline running.

-Under Arkansas's non-judicial foreclosure, the trustee must provide at least 60 days written notice to the homeowner before the sale can occur.
-The notice must also be published in a newspaper of general circulation in the county where the property is located.
+Under A.C.A. § 18-50-104, the trustee must record a notice of default and intention to sell in the county where the property is located, and at least 60 days must elapse after recording before any sale can occur.
+Within 30 days of recording, the trustee must mail certified copies of the notice to the mortgagor and all interested parties.
+The notice must be published in a newspaper of general circulation in the county once per week for four consecutive weeks, with the final publication no less than 10 days before the sale date.
+Under A.C.A. § 18-50-106, the trustee must also record an affidavit confirming compliance with all mailing and publication requirements before the sale can proceed.
 Unlike Tennessee's 20-day minimum or Alabama's 21-day minimum, Arkansas's 60-day notice period provides somewhat more pre-sale runway — but it is still far shorter than the months provided by judicial states or states with extended pre-notice requirements.

 Arkansas also allows judicial foreclosure through the courts — lenders can choose to proceed judicially, which takes longer but provides the homeowner with more formal intervention opportunities.
 Most Arkansas residential foreclosures proceed non-judicially because it is faster for the lender.